Boston | June 2019

 By providing a forum for digital marketers to dialogue about how they’ve achieved this crucial shift, our Peer Forum events provide a wealth of concrete case studies, straight from the trenches.
 We’d love for you to join us at our next Peer Forum, where you’ll see firsthand how forward-thinking brands are approaching email marketing in qualitatively different ways — and how you can execute similar tactics within your own organization.

 Don’t pass up the next opportunity to talk through your toughest email challenges with the marketing world’s elite.
-Our next forum will be in New York City and you can request an invitation here.
+Our next forum will be in Chicago and you can request an invitation here.